djones6/Swift-Bench/README.md

   DURATION: time (sec) to apply load (default: 30)
   SLEEP: time (sec) to wait between tests (default: 5)
-  RUNNAME: name of directory to store results (default: compares/YYYYMMDD-HHmmss) Output control:
+  RUNNAME: name of directory to store results (default: compares/YYYYMMDD-HHmmss)
+  PRE_RUN_SCRIPT: a script to run before each test (eg. cleanup / setup actions) Output control:
   VERBOSE_TRACE: set to echo periodic CPU, RSS and throughput values in CSV format to the console
   JSONFILE: fully-qualified filename to write results to in JSON format